olivermlang/olivermlang.github.io/index.md

 keywords:
 ---

 Welcome!
 My name is Oliver Lang and I am a PhD candidate at the University of Wisconsin-Madison.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>